Gift Card Scams: What To Watch Out For

 6 gift card scams to watch out for

-Here are six of the most common scams using gift cards.
+Here are six of the most common gift card scams.

-An imposter scam is when scammers pretend to be a family member, friend, colleague, or someone else you know and ask you to buy them a gift card.
-Often, they’ll say they have an emergency and demand payment in the form of a gift card right away.
+An imposter scam is when scammers pose as a family member, friend, colleague, or someone you know and ask you to buy a gift card for them.
+Often, they'll say they have an emergency and demand payment as a gift card right away.
 Some scammers may even use a text-number-changing app or voice-cloning app to sound like someone you know.

-If someone reaches out to you like this, remember to always directly contact the person they’re claiming to be to confirm whether it’s really them.
+If someone reaches out to you like this, remember to contact the person they claim to be directly to confirm it's really them.

 Another type of imposter scam uses dating apps and sites.
 Scammers will use fake dating profiles, chat with you, then make up a story to trick you into buying a gift card to send them money.
 Never send money or gifts to anyone you haven't met in person, even if they say they'll repay you.

 Most gift card companies have sites where you can check your balance.
-However, you should be careful of phishing websites set up by scammers to steal your gift card number and PIN to use themselves.
+However, you should be careful about phishing websites set up by scammers to steal your gift card number and PIN and use them themselves.

 Make sure to verify the URL of the gift card website before typing in anything, including the gift card number, PIN, or any personal information.
 The official site is most often found on the gift card itself.

-Sometimes, there’s a phone number you can call to check your balance as well.
-Don’t rely on an internet search to lead you to a gift card website, as it could be a fake.
+Sometimes, there's a phone number you can call to check your balance as well.
+Don't rely on an internet search to find a gift card website, as it could be fake.

 Scammers pretending to represent a company might refund a purchase you made, say they accidentally overpaid you, then request you return the money in the form of gift cards.